Articles on: Listings Management

 TL;DR

-Use buyer status (Interested / Rejected) plus agent-only tags (up to 3 per listing) to turn a messy list into a ranked shortlist.
-This keeps the buyer focused, reduces back-and-forth, and helps the agent run the deal like a pipeline.
+Use buyer status (Interested / Rejected) plus agent-only tags (up to 3 per listing) to transform a disorganized list into a ranked shortlist.
+This approach keeps the buyer focused, minimizes back-and-forth, and assists the agent in managing the deal efficiently.

 When to use this

-• You need a clear shortlist before scheduling viewings, requesting docs, or negotiating.
+• When a clear shortlist is needed before scheduling viewings, requesting documents, or negotiating.

-• You’re collaborating with a team and need everyone aligned on what’s “hot” vs “dead.”
+• When collaborating with a team and alignment on what’s “hot” vs “dead” is essential.

 Step-by-step instructions